Happy Holidays From Alpine Insurance

-- If traveling outside of Alberta, make sure you have adequate travel insurance for you and your family, including medical insurance, baggage insurance, additional trip coverage, and more.
+- If travelling outside Alberta, ensure you have adequate travel insurance for you and your family: Medical insurance, baggage insurance, additional trip coverage, and more.

 - Be sure to have a friend or family member check on your house from time to time while you’re away.

-- Make a list of everything you need to check before you leave, including making sure that appliances and taps are shut off.
+- Make a list of everything you need to check before leaving, including ensuring that appliances and taps are shut off.

-- If you’re frequently away over the holidays, we recommend installing a simple smart home system, such as a doorbell with a motion-detector camera, a smart garage door opener that alerts you when anyone accesses the door, smart lighting that runs on a timer, as well as a smart thermostat that can also be set on a schedule.
+- Suppose you’re frequently away over the holidays.
+In that case, we recommend installing a simple, smart home system, such as a doorbell with a motion-detector camera.
+This smart garage door opener alerts you when anyone accesses the door, smart lighting that runs on a timer, and a smart thermostat can also be set on a schedule.